-Analog photography is more physical than digital photography too.
-You can hear and feel the camera working, from winding on film to hearing the satisfying clunk of the mechanical shutter.
-There are so many different film cameras to choose from, you'll need to be sure you choose the correct film for your camera.
-Once you've decided on the right format, you'll also have to think about the aesthetic which varies in color and contrast - its like thinking about which Instagram filter to pick.
-Some of the best Fujifilm cameras even come with film simulation modes that are based on some of the best known films such as Velvia and Provia.
+To start with, analog photography is more physical than its modern, digital counterpart.
+You can actually hear and feel the camera working, from winding on film to hearing the satisfying clunk of the mechanical shutter.
+Although there are so many different film cameras to choose from, it's not hard to choose the correct film for your camera.
+After deciding on the right format, you'll also have to think about the aesthetic, which varies in tone and contrast – it's the original equivalent of picking an Instagram filter.
+Some of the best Fujifilm cameras (opens in new tab) even come with film simulation modes that are based on some of the best known films such as Velvia and Provia.

-Whether you shoot with a 35mm camera (equivalent to a full frame camera in digital photography terms), a medium format camera or even a large format camera, we've rounded up the best films you can buy for each type.
+We've rounded up the best films you can buy for a 35mm camera (equivalent to a full-frame camera in digital photography terms), a medium format camera or even a large format camera,.
 From old classics to newer and more experimental artisan film, there's plenty for you to choose from.

-To see our list of favourite films, click on the format you want below and it will direct you to the correct page.
+To see our list of favourite films, click on the format you want below and it will direct you to the correct location.

 • See also: Best VHS to DVD converters (opens in new tab)